PinkLillies/PinkLillies.github.io/README.md

 ## Git

+Use `git clone <url>`

 Use `git status` to list all new or modified files that haven't yet been committed.

-Use `git clone <url>`

 Use `git add hello.html`

 Use `git commit -m "add a heading h2"`

-use Use `git push`
+Use `git push`

+Use `git pull`